Three Shea butter factories commissioned at Kassena-Nankana

 The beneficiary communities are Nyangua and Biu in the Kassena-Nankana Municipal and Chiana-Abolo in the Kassena-Nankana West District.

-The project, which started in 2018 is being facilitated by Organization for Indigenous Initiatives and Sustainability (ORGIIS), a local NGO which focuses on the environment.
-It is financially support from the Jersey Overseas Aid, another NGO.
+The project, which started in 2018 is being facilitated by the Organization for Indigenous Initiatives and Sustainability (ORGIIS), a local NGO which focuses on the environment.
+It is financially supported from the Jersey Overseas Aid, another NGO.

 Speaking at the separate commissioning of the projects, Mr Jonathan A. Naaba, the Country Programmes Manager, Tree Aid, explained that while the women groups begun the construction of the processing centres, Tree Aid provided and installed all the necessary processing machinery including crashers, kneaders, miller, roasters, accessories and motors for the powering of the equipment.